JustinRPeter/nhp_mrnbc_stitching/README.md

 * Run `run_merge_hydroproj.sh`
   * Submits multiple jobs, one per GCM/RCP/variable combo

 In both cases, check that the variables named `variables`, `rcps`, and `gcm` are properly set for MRNBC and which variables/RCPs to run for.
+Additionally for `run_merge_hydroproj.sh`, also check that `bias_correction_method` is set to `MRNBC`.

-By default, they are setup to run for all variables.
+By default, these scripts are setup to run for all variables and RCPs for a given model.